Research Security

 The NSGRP apply to federally funded research that includes a private-sector partner with the aim of consistent, risk-targeted due diligence of potential risks to research security.

-This is assessed via Risk Assessment Forms (RAFs).
-Researchers must complete a RAF and submit it to UILO for review before ORS will forward the application to the agency.
-A completed RAF and draft application can be sent to mala.milanese@uilo.ubc.ca.
+Required form(s): If your research involves a private sector partner you must complete a Risk Assessment Form (RAF).
+CFI applications also require a Partner Identification Form.
+Researchers must complete the RAF and Partner Identification form (for CFI only) and submit it to the Research Security team for review before ORS will forward the application to the agency.
+A completed RAF and draft application can be sent to research.security@ubc.ca.
+They will communicate directly with ORS once reviews are completed.

 • CFI programs (effective immediately)